kuznetsovvvv/databaze_structures/README.md

 # Databaze_structures

 ### Structure
 The databaze was written in c++ programming language.
+And this project has three files: 1 header and 2 executable: functions.h,functions.cpp and databaze_structures.cpp

 ### Possibilities